Niels1006/Level-Maintainer/README.md

 # Infinite Maintainer
-Lets you maintain without lag.
+Lets you passive lines easily, without lag and randomness of AE2 maintainer.
+Maybe I will also add a threshold option, but it's not needed for passive lines, so...

 # Setup
 - ME interface connected to an adapter